NoriSte/ui-testing-best-practices/sections/advanced/combinatorial-testing.md

 ### One Paragraph Explainer

-* [Combinatorial Testing](http://csrc.nist.gov/Projects/automated-combinatorial-testing-for-software) is a proven method for more effective sw testing at a lower cost.
+* [Combinatorial Testing](http://csrc.nist.gov/Projects/automated-combinatorial-testing-for-software) is a proven method for more effective software testing at a lower cost.
 * The key insight underlying this form of testing is that not every parameter contributes to every failure and most failures are caused by interactions between relatively few parameters.
 * Testing parameter combinations can provide more efficient fault detection than conventional methods.

 A series of studies by [NIST](https://www.nist.gov/) from 1999 to 2004 showed that most software bugs and failures are caused by one or two parameters, with progressively fewer by three or more.
-This finding, referred to as the interaction rule, has important implications for software testing because it means that testing parameter combinations can provide more efficient fault detection than conventional methods.
-The data gathered by NIST and others suggest that software failures are triggered by only a few variables interacting (6 or fewer).
+This finding, referred to as the Interaction Rule, has important implications for software testing because it means that testing parameter combinations can provide more efficient fault detection than conventional methods.
+The data gathered by NIST and others suggest that software failures are triggered by only a few variables interacting (six or fewer).
 Pairwise (2-way combinations) testing is sometimes used to obtain reasonably good results at low cost, generally not less than 60% fault coverage, but this may not be sufficient for mission-critical software.

 <br/><br/>

 ### (1) Code Example – product owner question

 A product owner once asked:
 > "From a best practice standpoint or maybe a practical standpoint, are you supposed to test a system in every possible configuration?
 For example, say you have features A, B, C, D, E and customer 1 has features A/B, customer 2 has A/B/C, and customer 3 has A/D, customer 4 has B/D, and customer 5 has A/B/C/D/E....
 Are you supposed to test every possible combination of features or do you test each of the individual features and if they work independently you trust them to work as a whole?"

 5 customers and 5 features.
 This would be 25 tests exhaustively.
 With the constraints described, it would be 14 tests.
 For the purpose of having a code sample, we will use a [CTWedge](https://foselab.unibg.it/ctwedge/) scripted combinatorial model of the described spec.
-There are many other CT tools listed at http://pairwise.org/ .
-Some of the other tools we have used are [ACTs](https://csrc.nist.gov/projects/automated-combinatorial-testing-for-software) and [CAgen](https://matris.sba-research.org/tools/cagen/#/workspaces).
+There are many other CT tools listed at [pairwise.org](http://pairwise.org/).
+Some of the other tools we (at Siemens) have used are [ACTs](https://csrc.nist.gov/projects/automated-combinatorial-testing-for-software) and [CAgen](https://matris.sba-research.org/tools/cagen/#/workspaces).

 ```
 Model POquestion